ericniebler/stl2/ext/constructible/constructible.md

 > >
 > > (3.<del>3</del><ins>2</ins>) -- The expression `&t` is non-modifying.

-<ednote>[_Note:_ In the minutes of Ranges TS wording review at Kona on 2015-08-14, the following is recorded:</ednote>
+<ednote>[_Editor's note:_ In the minutes of Ranges TS wording review at Kona on 2015-08-14, the following is recorded:</ednote>

 <blockquote><ednote>In 19.4.1 Alisdair asks whether reference types are Destructible.
 Eric pointed to <a href="https://github.com/ericniebler/stl2/issues/70">issue 70</a>, regarding reference types and array types.
 Alisdair concerned that Destructible sounds like something that goes out of scope, maybe this concept is really describing Deletable.</ednote></blockquote>

 <ednote>We took this as guidance to make `Destructible` behave more like the type traits with regard to "strange" types like references and arrays.
 We also dropped the requirement for dynamic [array] deallocation.
 We keep the requirement for a sane address-of operation since we recall previously receiving guidance from the committee to do so (although the notes don't seem to reflect this).
-We additionally require that destructors are marked `noexcept` since `noexcept` clauses throughout the standard and the Ranges TS tacitly assume it, and because sane implementations require it. --_end note_]</ednote>
+We additionally require that destructors are marked `noexcept` since `noexcept` clauses throughout the standard and the Ranges TS tacitly assume it, and because sane implementations require it.]</ednote>

-<ednote>[_Editor's note:_ Edit subsection "Concept `Constructible`" ([concepts.lib.object.constructible]) as follows:]</ednote>
+<ednote>[_Editor's note:_ Move subsection "Concept `Constructible`" ([concepts.lib.object.constructible]) to subsection "Core language concepts" ([concepts.lib.corelang]) after [concepts.lib.corelang.destructible], change its stable id to [concepts.lib.corelang.constructible] and edit it as follows:]</ednote>

 > 1 The `Constructible` concept is used to constrain the <del>type of a variable to be either an object type constructible from</del><ins>initialization of a variable of a type with</ins> a given set of argument types<del>, or a reference type that can be bound to those arguments</del>.
 >